-The appropriate level of effort associated with the program review was a topic raised in our interview with Philip Cherry, Director of the Delaware Division of Energy and Climate.
+The appropriate level of effort associated with the program review was a topic raised in our interview with one state environmental agency director.
 He noted that, for RGGI's initial review and even the current review, a three-year period seems like an appropriate amount of time to conduct this work.
-For example, in 2013, there was a need to adjust the cap level to better reflect actual emissions, and today, with the Clean Power Plan in the near future, the states need to be as prepared as possible to make the transition from a state to a federal program.
-However, Cherry said, "In the future, because this takes a lot of time and money, maybe a five-year review period would be more suitable."
+For example, in 2013, there was a need to adjust the cap level to better reflect actual emissions, and today, with the EPA's Clean Power Plan in the near future, the states need to be as prepared as possible to make the transition from a state to a federal program.
+However, he said, "In the future, because this takes a lot of time and money, maybe a five-year review period would be more suitable."